apache/harmony-classlib/README.txt

 Pre-requisites for Building
 ---------------------------
-In order to build the Java and C source contained in the java-src and native-src directories, it is necessary to configure the following tools in the user environment.
+In order to build the Java and C source contained in the modules and native-src directories, it is necessary to configure the following tools in the user environment.
 That is, the working environment should be such that the PATH environment variable contains all of the directories where the executables of